twidi/pytimeago/README.txt

-Convert time deltas into phrases like "5min ago",
-"3h ago", "2 days ago" etc.
+Convert time deltas into phrases like "5 minutes ago", "3 hours ago", "2 days ago" etc.

 This package has a number of modules in it, each for separate language.
 It is standard that module pytimeago.X has function